-The Renaissance Computing Institute (RENCI) is a major collaboration first established by North Carolina State University, Duke University and the University of North Carolina at Chapel Hill in January 2004.
+The Renaissance Computing Institute (RENCI) is a major collaboration first established by Duke University, North Carolina State University and the University of North Carolina at Chapel Hill in January 2004.
 The RENCI mission was expanded in 2005 with recurring funding from the State of North Carolina.
-RENCI is committed to fostering multidisciplinary collaborations with scientific communities, research institutes, businesses, government agencies, humanities and social science scholars, students, underserved audiences, artists, and educators across the state of North Carolina, the nation, and the globe.
+RENCI is committed to fostering multidisciplinary collaborations with scientific communities, research institutes, businesses, government agencies, humanities and social science scholars, students, underserved audiences, artists and educators across the state of North Carolina, the nation and the globe.

-RENCI has designed and deployed the most advanced statewide distributed visualization infrastructure in the country, and its highly regarded visualization staff includes Ph.D.level experts in computer graphics and the scientific and information visualization and visual analytics subfields.
-Information visualization is defined as visual representations of abstract data to reinforce human cognition thus enabling the viewer to gain knowledge about the internal structure of the data and causal relationships in it.
-Scientific visualization involves the multidimensional rendering of scientific data and phenomena into meaningful images that are recognizable and realistic.
+RENCI has designed and deployed the most advanced statewide-distributed visualization infrastructures in the country, and its highly regarded visualization staff includes Ph.D.-level experts in computer graphics and the scientific and information visualization subfields.
+Information visualization is defined as visual representations of abstract data to reinforce human cognition, thus enabling the viewer to gain knowledge about the internal structure of the data and causal relationships in it.
+Scientific visualization, including medical visualization, involves the multidimensional rendering of scientific data and phenomena into meaningful images that are recognizable and realistic.
 Both fields allow emergent patterns in data to be visually ascertained and explored that would not otherwise be accessible from relationships in underlying database structures.
-Visual Analytics (VA) is a related field that combines standard methods in data mining and retrieval, exploratory data analysis, and visualization to assist in the exploration of massive data and generate insight into complicated phenomena in a variety of disciplines in science and engineering.